 The field of the Earth observation from space is developing rapidly.
 New satellites are launched every year, and data becomes more accessible.
 In my opinion, the ability to work with such data and, thanks to it, receive up-to-date information in a timely manner are the competencies of the future, which can be mastered today.
 Therefore, Maria's professional interests include the popularization of satellite imagery technologies among schoolchildren and students.

-In her free time, she studies psychology, do arts and crafts and painting, enjoy skiing and cycling, and raise a curly-haired cat with the cosmic name Cassiopeia.
+In her free time, she studies psychology, does arts and crafts, goes skiing and cycling, and raises a curly-haired cat with the cosmic name of Cassiopeia.

-Participation in IRS for Maria is an opportunity to plunge into the creative atmosphere of a research project, meet people passionate about science from different parts of our planet and, of course, find new like-minded friends.
+Participation in the IRS for Maria is an opportunity to plunge into the creative atmosphere of a research project, meet people from different parts of our planet who are passionate about science and, of course, find new like-minded friends.